 The Somali can be any combination of almost 30 colors including:

-Any of these combinations and variations is acceptable except the tabby pattern.
+Any of these combinations and variations are acceptable except the tabby pattern.

-Somalis do not have a lot of health problems, but there are a few issues associated with this breed.
 Most cats are prone to gingivitis no matter what the breed and Somalis are no exception.
-Be sure to give your pet a high quality dry food along with any canned food that you give her.
+Be sure to give your pet a high-quality dry food along with any canned food that you give her.
 This helps to keep the teeth clean and gums healthy.

 Some Somalis can get a type of anemia called Auto Immune Hemolytic Anemia, usually referred to as AIHA.
 If you suspect your cat is anemic, you should ask your vet about this disease and request a PCV blood test.
 The PCV is not a normal part of a blood workup so it is important that it be requested.